 Brewing the American Dream goes National

-Sam Adams and Accion celebrate $15 million lent through Brewing the American Dream
+Sam Adams and its nonprofit lending partners celebrate $15 million lent through Brewing the American Dream

-From providing thousands of small business owners with critical advice to gaining access to capital, together with Accion, we help people pursue their passion.
+From providing thousands of small business owners with critical advice to gaining access to capital, together with our nonprofit lending partners, we help people pursue their passion.

 Our program participants really inspire our work.
 Because as we see it, we’re all in this together.
 Check out a few highlights from some of the men and women pursuing their American Dream.

-When Riccardo Romero couldn’t get a bank loan to finance his first restaurant, he relied on money borrowed from friends.
-Ultimately, he received a $10,000 loan from Accion through Brewing the American Dream which enabled him to expand his original location to almost double its size.
+When Riccardo Romero couldn't get a bank loan to finance his first restaurant, he relied on money borrowed from friends.
+Ultimately, he received a loan through Brewing the American Dream's nonprofit lending partner, which enabled him to expand his original location to almost double its size.

 After being laid off in 2009, Kris Schoenberger decided it was time to build something of his own.
 He hosted a cookout at his home for a hundred people and on the way out, a close friend asked Kris to cater his wedding.
 The rest is history.